-The integration of exercise programmes into a care home’s recreation programme, doesn’t need to be a complex process either.
-With simple record keeping and care planning, care homes can get their patients dancing, jumping, playing and laughing together in no time.
+The integration of exercise programmes into a care home’s recreation programme doesn’t need to be a complex process either.
+With simple record keeping and care planning, care homes can get their residents dancing, jumping, playing and laughing together in no time.

 Exercise and activities in care homes present a wealth of benefits for resident wellbeing, including:

-- Functional Fitness – Exercises that help strengthen and support key movements can help improve mobility.
-This can help empower residents as it may make certain daily activities a little easier.
+Exercises that strengthen and support key movements can help improve mobility.
+This can empower residents as it may make certain daily activities a little easier.
 Care home residents who are inactive or sedentary for long periods of time, can rapidly lose muscle mass and strength, making daily tasks such as walking, more challenging.
 Falls can often be a common problem for the elderly, so strengthening core muscles in the legs can be vital to help keep them more stable.

 Care homes can start to implement basic exercise care programmes without the need for it to become a huge task.
 Utilising electronic care records is an example of how the exercise sessions can be integrated into an extended patient resident care package.